 How do we bill for services provided by a PTA?

 We’ve covered PTA billing extensively in the past.
-To start, we recommend reviewing this blog post and this one.
+To start, we recommend reviewing these blog posts.

 If a patient has insurance but wants to pay cash, are we allowed to accept cash payment?